KerkhoffTechnologies/mariadb/README.rst

 =====
-mysql
+mariadb
 =====

-Install the MySQL client and/or server.
+Install the MariaDB client and/or server.
+This is based on the SaltStack MySQL formula

 .. note::